Valentino Name Meaning: Origins & Significance

 Actors

 One of the most famous actors named Valentino is Rudolph Valentino.
 He was an Italian-American actor who became a heartthrob during the silent film era of the 1920s.
-Valentino starred in many films, including “The Sheik” and “The Four Horsemen of the Apocalypse.”
+Valentino starred in many films, including “The Sheik” & “The Four Horsemen of the Apocalypse.”

 Athletes